Capacity Analysis of Linear Operator Channels over Finite Fields: Introduction

 We call the vector space spanned by the column vectors of a matrix $\bX$ the column space of the matrix, denoted by $\lspan{\bX}$.
-For a LOC, $\lspan{Y}\subset \lspan{X}$ holds with probability one.
+For a LOC, with probability one $\lspan{Y}$ is a subspace of $\lspan{X}$.
 Koetter and Kschischang \cite{koetter08j} defined a channel with subspaces as input and output to capture this property, and discussed subspace codes for one use of this subspace channel.
 They defined the minimum distance of a subspace code in terms of a subspace distance between codewords, and used the minimum distance to characterize the error (or erasure) correction capability of the subspace code.
-Thereafter, subspace coding generates a lot of research interests (see e.g., \cite{silva08j,silva09j,gadouleau10}) and the study of subspace coding is also extended from one use to multiple uses of the channel \cite{nobrega09,nobrega10}.
+Thereafter, subspace coding has generated a lot of research interests (see e.g., \cite{silva08j,silva09j,gadouleau10}) and the study of subspace coding has also been extended from one use to multiple uses of the channel \cite{nobrega09,nobrega10}.

 In this paper, we are interested in the achievable rates of coding schemes when the error probability goes to zero asymptotically.
 Most existing works on subspace coding try to design large codebooks with large minimum distances.
-However, subspace codes designed under the minimum distance criteria may not have a good average performance \cite{yang10bf} (in terms of achievable rate when the error probability goes to zero).
+However, subspace codes designed under the minimum distance criteria may not have a good performance for multiple uses of a LOC \cite{yang10bf}.

 Towards better understanding of the coding problems and identifying new directions to study coding for LOCs, an information theoretic study of LOCs becomes necessary.
 Existing works have studied several classes of distributions of $H$.
 When $M=N$, Silva \etal{} \cite{silva08c} studied the case that $H$ is uniformly chosen from all full rank $M\times M$ matrices.
-Jafari \etal{} \cite{siavoshani11} studied the case that $H$ contains uniformly i.i.d. components.
+Siavoshani \etal{} \cite{siavoshani11} studied the case that $H$ contains uniformly i.i.d. components.
 N\'obrega \etal{} \cite{nobrega11, nobrega11a} studied LOCs with \emph{uniform-given-rank} transfer matrices, which include the transfer matrices studied in \cite{silva08c, siavoshani11} as special cases.
-For all the above special distributions of $H$, it is shown that $I(X;Y)=I(\lspan{X};\lspan{Y})$ for any input $X$, which in turn implies that using subspaces for encoding and decoding can indeed achieve the Shannon capacity of these special LOCs; in addition, the Shannon capacity of these LOCs can be found by maximizing over input rank distribution.
+For all the above special distributions of $H$, it is shown that $I(X;Y)=I(\lspan{X};\lspan{Y})$ for any input $X$, which in turn implies that using subspaces for encoding and decoding indeed achieves the Shannon capacity of these special LOCs; in addition, the Shannon capacity of these LOCs can be found by maximizing over input rank distribution.